 Yes, without a doubt.

-Clients certainly learn about themselves while making life-changing decisions about their health and fitness and then acting on it.
+Clients learn about themselves while making life-changing decisions about their health and fitness and acting on them.

 But not only can they learn from this, but you can also learn to be a better personal trainer when you talk to clients and take them through some self-introspection.